 This is a generic guide for upgrading across versions of SonarQube.
 Carefully read the Release Upgrade Notes of your target version and of any intermediate version(s).

 Before you start, back up your SonarQube Database.
 Upgrade problems are rare, but you'll want the backup if anything does happen.

 - Download and unzip the SonarQube distribution of your edition in a fresh directory, let's say

-- Manually install the non-default plugins that are compatible with your version of SonarQube.
+- Manually install additional plugins that are compatible with your version of SonarQube.
 Use the Compatibility Matrix to ensure that the versions you install are compatible with your server version.
-Note that the most recent versions of all SonarSource code analyzers available in your edition are installed by default.
 Simply copying plugins from the old server to the new is not recommended; incompatible or duplicate plugins could cause startup errors.
 Analysis of all languages provided by your edition is available by default without plugins.

 - Update the contents of